nick-brown/ruby-interview-questions/README.md

 #### Organization

 The questions are listed in ascending order by their general difficulty within each section category.
-Questions in some sections may not be perceived as difficult at all.
 Remember that the perceived difficulty of these questions is highly subjective.
-Comprehensive answers are also provided for the understanding convenience of the reader.
+Comprehensive answers are also provided for the understanding and convenience of the reader.

 #### Syntax